trilitech/tezos-developer-docs/docs/developing/wallet-setup.md

 - [Trust](https://trustwallet.com/tezos-wallet) mobile application and browser extension
 - [Ledger](https://www.ledger.com/) hardware wallets

-Tezos also supports the [MetaMask wallet](https://metamask.io/), but only its browser extension, and only on Mainnet.
+The [MetaMask wallet](https://metamask.io/) supports Tezos, but only its browser extension, and only on Mainnet.
 Follow these steps to enable Tezos in MetaMask:

 1. Install the MetaMask browser extension.